 “Because of all the checklists, the EHR could not produce nice-looking referral letters to primary care physicians, and a few of the doctors even threatened to retire over this issue.
 Eventually, the EHR provider was able to alter the program to get the checklist-oriented EHR to produce decent-looking referral letters, but it took months.”

-At one point during her career, Tolman spent 18 months at Smoky Hill Family Medicine, a primary care practice with four providers.
+At one point during her career, Tolman spent 18 months at Smoky Hill Family Medicine, a primary care practice with four clinicians.
 This is where she first used Amazing Charts EHR software.